 Goldendoodles are known for their quick learning skills yet calm demeanor, so they would be easy to train.
 But they do need daily sessions of exercises to stay away from boredom.
 Goldendoodles will also require daily grooming hours and weekly veterinary appointments.

 Goldendoodles are quite energetic but not as active as the Labradoodles.
 So, you will be more at ease while getting yourself a Goldendoodle if you are a laid back owner.
+Read our full guide on Goldendoodles vs Labradoodles to learn the differences between these two dogs.

 I wouldn’t say Goldendoodles are a lot of work, but every pet demands love, care, affection, and exercise.
 A couple of hours of training, a healthy diet, cleaning, and lots of love will keep your Goldendoodle contempt.